agroimpacts/nmeo/materials/assignments/nmeo_assn1.md

   - `add_dependents`
   - `add_harmonics`

-  And a smoother to the collection.
-When applying the smooth, use a 10 day window size

 - Create median composites of:

   - The Sentinel-2 NDVI series
-  - The smoothed Sentinel-2 NDVI time series

 - Then finally make some plots:

-  - Create a time series chart of the Sentinel-2 smoothed and original EVI series for the AOI.
+  - Create a time series chart of the Sentinel-2 harmonic fitted and original EVI series for the AOI.
   - Use `geemap` and the `display_image` function we developed to show the 10th images from the Sentinel collection.
 Use the correct `viz_params` to make a false color image.
-Set Band min and max values in the `viz_params` for each image collection to \[0.2, 0.2, 0.4\].
+Set Band min and max values in the `viz_params` for each image collection to 0, 3000.
 Use meaningful titles in the `viz_params`, e.g. “30th Sentinel 2 image”.
-  - Plot the median EVI images for both median images (S2 EVI median; S2 smoothed EVI median).
+  - Plot the median EVI image and the seasonality image from fitted harmonic model.
 Use a range of `{min: -0.5, max: 1}` to stretch the EVI images, and also add meaningful titles, e.g. “Sentinel-2 median EVI”.

 - Use the minimum code necessary to complete the task, i.e. do not maintain superfluous blocks that were previously there just to